Bill Weld: Governor of Massachusetts (1991–1997)

-In 1994, Weld won re-election by 921,740 votes in the most one-sided gubernatorial contest in Massachusetts electoral history.
-Weld carried all but five towns in the whole state, even carrying Boston.
+In 1994, Weld won reelection by 921,740 votes in the most lopsided gubernatorial contest in Massachusetts history.
+He carried all but five towns in the state, even Boston.

-In 1995, Weld eulogized one of his longtime supporters, former Massachusetts House member Mary B. Newman, stating, "Mary Newman, for years the grande dame both of Cambridge and its Republican party, launched me in politics by serving as chair of my statewide campaign in 1978."
+In 1995, Weld eulogized one of his longtime supporters, former Massachusetts House member Mary B. Newman, saying, "Mary Newman, for years the grande dame both of Cambridge and its Republican party, launched me in politics by serving as chair of my statewide campaign in 1978."

-Following his landslide victory as governor, Weld briefly considered running for the presidency in 1996.
+Following his landslide victory as governor, Weld briefly considered running for president in 1996.
 In 1996, after signing a conservation bill, he jumped fully clothed into the Charles River.